-“Yes, I believe you can learn to write!
+“Yes, I believe you can learn to write.
 I did.
-I don't believe it's an innate, god-given talent.
+I don't believe it's an innate talent.
 It's much more about tenderness, a sense of humour, and willpower.”

 “I started The Novelry in 2017 when it occurred to me that writing was the only art that wasn't collegiate.
-Other arts form working associations, and apprenticeships, and share learning and skills.
+Other arts form working associations and apprenticeships, and share learning and skills.
 But not literature?
 It made no sense.
 I invited writers to write with me and The Novelry was born.
-All writers are equal before the page.
-We all feel the same fear and exhilaration.
 Now we share our knowledge.
 I'm passionate about my writers' work and thrilled to cheer their successes.”
+Louise Dean.

 An Award-Winning Author